Consult your academic advisor and/or the HPU Catalog for specific degree requirements.

 The social work program prepares students for entry-level positions in social work in a variety of social agencies including public, nonprofit, private, Christian-based and government.
 Upon graduation, students are also prepared for professional licensure in Texas.
 The program is accredited by the Commission on Accreditation of the Council on Social Work Education.
 Check out these links to the Council on Social Work Education, CSWE, and the National Association of Social Workers, NASW.
-View the goals and objectives of the social work program and the Howard Payne University Baccalaureate Social Work Program Assessment of Student Learning Outcomes.
+View the Mission Statement and goals of the social work program and the Howard Payne University Baccalaureate Social Work Program Assessment of Student Learning Outcomes.

 The purpose of the sociology program is to expose students’ practical training to a number of areas of sociological inquiry, equipping them for a wide range of careers in which a knowledge of the structure, organization and processes of human society within a global perspective is essential for successful future leadership based on Christian values.